allenporter/nano-gpt/README.md

 $ pip install "numpy<2"
 $ pip install /opt/torch-2.1.0-cp310-cp310-linux_aarch64.whl
 ```

 That will take about 8 days to train, by the way.
+I'd only use this for
+inference or for local testing.

+### Verify setup

 Verify that you have the accelerator you expect:
 ```